Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

+The acoustic band structure, as obtained from COMSOL Multiphysics, is shown in Fig. 1(b).
+The band gap of concern is that between the fourth and the fifth bands.
+The dipole polarization of the bands below the gap is given by~\cite{qti2}, \be P_x=P_y=\frac{1}{4}(1-\xi), \quad \xi=\prod_n {\cal I}_n(\Gamma){\cal I}_n(X), \ee where ${\cal I}_n(\Gamma)$ and ${\cal I}_n(X)$ are the parity eigenvalues of the $n^{th}$-band ($n=1,2,3,4$) at the $\Gamma$ and X points, respectively.
+From the parity eigenvalues in Fig.~1(b), the first and second (third and fourth) bands have a dipole polarization of ${\vec P}=(\frac{1}{2},\frac{1}{2})$.
+Therefore, the band gap of concern has a vanishing dipole polarization, which is necessary for the emergence of the quadrupole topology~\cite{qti1}.

+The glide symmetries lead to the double degeneracy for all Bloch states on the XM and YM lines.
+This double degeneracy can be understood by constructing the anti-unitary operators $\Theta_j=G_j*{\cal T}$ ($j=x,y$) where ${\cal T}$ is the time-reversal operator (i.e., complex conjugation).
+It is straightforward to obtain that $\Theta_y^2\psi_{n,{\vec k}}=e^{ik_xa}\psi_{n,{\vec k}}$.
+Therefore, $\Theta_y^2\psi_{n,{\vec k}}=-\psi_{n,{\vec k}}$ at the XM line, i.e., $k_x=\frac{\pi}{a}$.
+As an analog to the Kramers theorem for fermions, such a relation results in the double degeneracy for all Bloch states on the XM line~\cite{ph10}.
+According to the $C_4$ symmetry, the YM line has the same property.

+The parity operator ${\cal I}$ can be expressed using the glide operators, ${\cal I}={\bf \tau}_y^2G_x G_y ={\bf \tau}_x^2 G_y G_x$.
+Obviously, the two glide operators do not commute.
+Besides, we find that the double degeneracy at the $X$ point consists of Bloch states with opposite parities, since $\Theta_y{\cal I}=-{\cal I}\Theta_y$.
+This property constraints the parity-inversion between the $\Gamma$ and $X$ points and hence the dipole polarization.
+In this way, the quadrupole topology, since it requires a vanishing dipole polarization, emerge in our system when there are four bands below the band gap.

-{\sl Wannier bands and symmetry considerations}.---To identify the quadrupole topology, we calculate the Wannier bands and the Wannier sector polarizations for the first four bands, i.e., the bands below the band gap of concern (the light-blue region in Fig.~1), for various wallpaper groups.
-The quadrupole topology crucially relies on two conditions: (1) the Wannier bands, $\nu_x$ and $\nu_y$, must be gapped; (2) the Wannier sector polarization is quantized.
-Following Refs.~\cite{qti1,qti2}, gapped Wannier bands represent the situation when $\nu_x, \nu_y\ne 0, \pm 0.5$ for all wavevectors.
-The Wannier-sector polarization is well-defined only when the Wannier bands are gapped.
-While the second condition relies on the mirror or glide reflection symmetry, the first condition cannot be fulfilled in the presense of commutative mirror symmetries, as shown in Ref.~\cite{qti2}.
+{\sl Wannier bands and nested Wannier bands.}---The quadrupole topology is characterized by two features: (i) gapped Wannier bands for both $\nu_x$ and $\nu_y$~\cite{qti1,qti2}; (ii) quantized Wannier band polarizations.
+The second feature requires the mirror or glide reflection symmetry with respect to both $x$ and $y$.
+The first condition, however, cannot be fulfilled in the presense of commutative mirror symmetries, as shown in Ref.~\cite{qti2}.